What are the best iPhones to play mobile games on?

 - Less storage

 Kids usually want the latest thing, but we all know larger phones are more expensive and are easier to drop from small hands.
-The iPhone 12 Mini is all you've ever wanted in a tiny iPhone, and it's an update over the iPhone SE in power, too.
-Kids will love knowing it's a powerful gaming phone that still has Apple's A14 Bionic chip, but the small, 5.4-inch size means it's great for their backpack or pocket.
+The iPhone 13 mini is all you've ever wanted in a tiny iPhone, and it's an update over the iPhone SE in power, too.
+Kids will love knowing it's a powerful gaming phone that still has Apple's A15 Bionic chip, but the small, 5.4-inch size means it's great for their backpack or pocket.

 Pros: